-This course covers the skills necessary to prepare for and participate in a variety of wilderness activities.
-Emphasis is placed on planning, preparing, and participating in various wilderness activities.
-Upon completion, students should be able to safely participate in a variety of wilderness activities.
+This course covers the skills necessary to prepare for and participate in a wilderness trip.
+Emphasis is placed on planning, preparing, and participating in a wilderness pack trip.
+Upon completion, students should be able to safely participate in overnight wilderness pack trips.